bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 You can authenticate with Apple’s official API key or with Apple ID and password.
 To determine which authentication to use, check out Steps that require connecting to Apple Services.

-{% include message_box.html type="important" title="Apple two-factor authentication requirements" content="
+## Apple two-factor authentication requirements

 Apple’s [two-factor authentication](https://developer.apple.com/support/authentication/) (2FA) provides an extra layer of security on your Apple account.

 If you have been authenticating with the API key so far, you are not affected by the two-factor authentication requirement.

 If, however, you have been authenticating with an Apple ID and a password, and the [new 2FA requirement](https://developer.apple.com/support/authentication/) affects you, then you’ll have to reconnect your Apple Developer Account on the **Apple Service connection** page of your Bitrise profile.
 You’ll also have to provide the two-factor authentication/two-step verification code and an app-specific password as well.
-Please find the official Apple documentation on [how to generate an app-specific password](https://support.apple.com/en-us/HT204397)."%}
+Please find the official Apple documentation on [how to generate an app-specific password](https://support.apple.com/en-us/HT204397).

 ## Steps that require connecting to your Apple Developer account